neumino/neumino.github.io/movies.md

-### Tell It to the Bees
+### Long Shot
-*Released on 2019-05-03, vote average 4.5*
+*Released on 2019-05-02, vote average 7.2*

-In 1950s small-town Britain, a doctor develops an intimate relationship with her young patient&#39;s mother.
+When Fred Flarsky reunites with his first crush, one of the most influential women in the world, Charlotte Field, he charms her.
+As she prepares to make a run for the Presidency, Charlotte hires Fred as her speechwriter and sparks fly.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Xim5MhHtbEI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ZKsc2I4Tgsk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>